beau1399/clprojector-template/README.md

 Here we see the designated **id** value, "img1" and the "display:none" attribute, which set this image up for use by the CLOJURESCRIPT rendering engine.

+## Programming Interface

+STRETCH-VIEW - don't call it in animation loop, call it once.

+## Internals

 1. **src/cljs/clprojector/core.cljs**
 2. **src/clj/clprojector/handler.clj**